All posts

 • Flag truth drifts between dashboard text and code paths, so L2 “replays” the request locally.

-DeployIt gives support direct read-only context from a codebase index: the exact pull-request title, linked files, and a read-only repo digest for the deployed SHA.
-A code-grounded answer can also show the live flag rule that evaluated for the customer’s org in eu-west-1 and why the branch predicate returned false.
+::callout{title="What changes with source-grounded visibility"} DeployIt gives support direct read-only context from a codebase index: the exact pull-request title, linked files, and a read-only repo digest for the deployed SHA.
+A code-grounded answer can also show the live flag rule that evaluated for the customer’s org in eu-west-1 and why the branch predicate returned false. ::

 Compared to doc-grounded bots that cite help articles, source-grounded answers reduce ambiguity at the first hop.